Tamalckb531/DSA-course/Week3/readme.md

 1. 3 Linear Loop so TC : O(n)+ O(n)+ O(n) = O(n)
 2. Only two variable created so SC : O(1)

+**pairPrint :**

+Here we learn about the nested loop pattern and how they behave.
+Look at the notebook for more details

 <hr/>